Theâ€Żstatutory consultationâ€Żon our proposal to upgrade the A47/A11 Thickthorn junction has now closed.

 |June 2019 to July 2019||Statutory public consultation|

 |2021||Development Consent Order application submitted to the Planning Inspectorate.
 You'll have further opportunity to comment on the scheme at this stage|

 |2024-5||Open for traffic|

 Why we need this scheme

 The A47/A11 Thickthorn junction is important for commuter, business and commercial traffic, on both short and long-distance journeys.

-Committed developments in Cringleford and Hethersett are expected to increase traffic demand at Thickthorn junction and the A11/Round House Way junction significantly by 2026.
-With no significant junction improvements, demand is expected to exceed capacity at both locations.
-Increased congestion in future years is likely to constrain economic growth in Norwich and South Norfolk and reduce user satisfaction.
+Planning permission granted for new developments in Cringleford and Hethersett is expected to increase traffic demand at Thickthorn junction and the A11/Round House Way junction significantly by 2026.
+Without the scheme, traffic is expected to exceed the junctionâ€™s capacity at both locations.
+Increased congestion in the future is likely to limit economic growth in Norwich and South Norfolk and affect motorists.